Antifaschistische Aktion: Background

 The late 1920s and early 1930s saw rising tensions mainly between three broad groups, the Communist Party of Germany (KPD) on one side, the Nazi Party a second, and a coalition of governing parties, mainly social democrats, conservatives and liberals, making up a third side.
 Berlin in particular was the site of regular and often very violent clashes.
-Both the Communists and the Nazis explicitly sought to overthrow the liberal democracy of the Weimar Republic while the social democrats and liberals strongly defended the republic and its constitution.
+The government banned demonstrations, which the Communists defied, leading to skirmishes with the police, while the Nazis attacked their political opponents, the Communists and Social Democrats, and actual or perceived Jewish citizens.
 As part of this struggle, all three factions organized their own paramilitary groups.

-Under the leadership of Ernst Thälmann, the KPD became a Marxist-Leninist party and viewed the SPD as both its main adversary and as "social fascists".
+Under the leadership of Ernst Thälmann, the KPD became a Stalinist party and viewed the SPD as both its main adversary and as "social fascists".

 Under the leadership of Ernst Thälmann, the KPD became a Stalinist party that was fiercely loyal to the Soviet government.
 Since 1928, the KPD was largely controlled and funded by the Soviet government through the Comintern.
 Up until 1928, the KPD pursued a united front policy of working with other working class and socialist parties to combat fascism.
 It was in this period, in 1924, that the Roter Frontkämpferbund ("Red Front Fighters League"; RFB), the KPD's paramilitary and propaganda organisation and first anti-fascist front, had been formed.
 The RFB was often involved in violent clashes with the police.

-After The Communist International's abrupt turn in its Third Period from 1928, the KPD regarded the Social Democratic Party of Germany (SPD) as its main adversary and adopted the position that the SPD was the main fascist party in Germany.
+After the Communist International's abrupt turn in its Third Period from 1928, the KPD regarded the Social Democratic Party of Germany (SPD) as its main adversary and adopted the position that the SPD was the main fascist party in Germany.
 This was based on the theory of social fascism that had been proclaimed by Joseph Stalin and that was supported by the Comintern during the late 1920s and early 1930s, which held that social democracy was a variant of fascism.

 Consequently, the KPD held that it was "the only anti-fascist party" in Germany and stated that "fighting fascism means fighting the SPD just as much as it means fighting Hitler and the parties of Brüning."
-In KPD and Soviet usage, fascism was primarily viewed as the final stage of capitalism rather than a specific group or movement such as the Italian Fascists or the German Nazis and, based on this theory, the term was applied quite broadly.